📊 Our Test Results:

 |---|---|---|

 Free trial: Yes — 14 days with no credit card required.
-Full access to features.
+The trial includes all professional features.

 Money-back guarantee: Close does not publicly offer a money-back guarantee.
-Contact their support team for billing questions.
+Contact their team for billing questions.

-📌 Note: Close offers a free one-click migration tool.
-If you’re switching from another CRM, the import process is fast.
-Their team provides onboarding support during your trial.
+📌 Note: Close offers a free one-click migration tool for users switching from other CRMs.
+Their team provides onboarding support, training, and product updates throughout your trial.

 Key Benefits of Close CRM

-- Built-in Calling: Dial directly from your browser — no separate phone system needed.
-Close supports power and predictive dialers for high-volume outreach.
+- Built In Calling: Sales reps dial directly from their browser — no separate phone system needed.
+Close supports power dialer and predictive dialer to dial multiple numbers at once.

-- Unified Sales Inbox: Email, SMS, and calls all live in one inbox.
-Your reps never need to switch between tools to follow up.
+- Unified Sales Inbox: Email, SMS, and phone calls all live in one inbox.
+Sales teams handle prospects and follow ups without switching apps on desktop or mobile device.

-- Smart Views: Filter leads by specific criteria like “no contact in 7 days.”
-This keeps reps focused on the most important leads.
+- Smart Views & Multiple Pipelines: Filter leads by criteria like “no contact in 7 days.”
+Manage multiple pipelines per team for different sales processes.

-- Call Coaching: Managers can listen in and coach reps live during calls.
-This speeds up training and improves close rates.
+- Call Coaching: Managers listen in and coach sales reps live during phone calls.
+This speeds up training and improves win rates.

 Close CRM Pros & Cons